ForgeRock/ds-operator/README.md

 * [DirectoryRestore](hack/ds-restore.yaml)

-These CRs are used to create LDIF exports and restore them again.
+These resources are used to create backups (tar, LDIF or dsbackup) and restore them again.
+Backup data is stored on a persistent volume claim specified by the Backup Custom Resource.

 Taking a DirectoryBackup does the following:

 * Snapshots and then clones a PVC with the contents of the directory data.
 * Runs a directory server binary pod, mounting that PVC
-* Exports the data in (tar, LDIF or dsbackup) format to another pvc
+* Exports the data in one or more formats (tar, LDIF or dsbackup).
+The data is exported to the backup pvc.

 When the process concludes, the pvc with the data can be further processed.
 For example you can mount that pvc on a pod that will export the data to GCS or S3.
 This design provides maximum flexibility to BYOJ (bring your own Job) for final archival.
+A sample Job that exports the data to GCS can be found in [tests/gcs](tests/gcs).

+You can backup a "live"  directory instance as the snapshots on most cloud providers is "crash consistent".
+However,  it is recommended to perform an LDIF backup in addition to other types to validate that the snapshot data is readable and consistent.

-Deleting the `DirectoryBackup` CR will the delete the volumesnapshot but it retains the backup pvc.
+Deleting a `DirectoryBackup` resource deletes the  associated volumesnapshot but it retains the backup pvc.

 Taking a DirectoryRestore does the following: